The Cultural Hotspot of Belfast: Cathedral Quarter

 Northern Ireland War Memorial

-A recently established commemorative museum and exhibition space in Talbot Street adjacent to the Cathedral.
+A recently established commemorative museum and exhibition space in Talbot Street adjacent to the Cathedral Quarter.

 The Big Fish

-Also known as Bigfish is a sculpture by Belfast born John Kindness which was made in 1999 and placed in Donegall Quay in Belfast.
+Also known as Bigfish is a sculpture by Irish artist John Kindness which was made in 1999 and placed in Donegall Quay in Belfast.
 It is made of ceramic tiles which have a unique design or print on each one.
 It is a very popular stop-off point for tourists or locals in Belfast and it overlooks the River Lagan.

 Our favourite – The Big Fish in a 360 Degrees Video